-After many years working in the Toronto theatre, he achieved international recognition with his sixth play, the multi-award-winning “THE REZ SISTERS.”
-This was followed in 1989 by its companion play, the even more successful “DRY LIPS OUGHTA MOVE TO KAPUSKASING,” which not only was nominated for and won numerous awards but was the first Canadian play in the history of Canadian theatre ever to receive a full production and extended run at Toronto’s legendary Royal Alexandra Theatre (1990).
+He achieved international recognition with his multi-award-winning play “THE REZ SISTERS.”
+This was followed by its companion play, the even more successful “DRY LIPS OUGHTA MOVE TO KAPUSKASING,” which not only was nominated for and won numerous awards but was the first Canadian play in the history of Canadian theatre ever to receive a full production and extended run at Toronto’s legendary Royal Alexandra Theatre.

-A member of the Order of Canada and the recipient of five honorary doctorates, Highway has shaped the development of aboriginal theatre in both Canada and around the world.
-He is clearly one of Canada’s foremost aboriginal and creative voices.
+A member of the Order of Canada and the recipient of at least 10 honorary doctorates, Highway has shaped the development of aboriginal theatre in both Canada and around the world.
+He is one of Canada’s foremost aboriginal and creative voices.

 Tomson Highway is the proud son of legendary caribou hunter and world championship dogsled racer, Joe Highway, and artist-in-her-own-right (as bead-worker and quilt-maker extraordinaire), Pelagie Highway.
 A full-blood Cree, he is a registered member of the Barren Lands First Nation, the village for which is called Brochet (pronounced “Bro-shay”) and which village is located in northern Manitoba where it meets Saskatchewan and what is now called Nunavut.